ramirezlab/PILE/README.md

 *******************************************************************************************

-# Collaborative Chemoinformatics Open Platform (CHEMO)
+# "Pharmaco-Informatics Learning Environment" (PILE)

 ## INTRODUCTION
 ### Drug Design and Modeling: Exploring the Intersection of Data Science and Drug Discovery